-Project management processes are usually broken down into separate phases that take the project from the beginning to the end.
+Project management process is usually broken down into separate phases that take the project from the beginning to the end.
 These stages include:

 - monitoring and control